 And though the biblical proportions of the cicadas is still hard to believe, and though they pale in comparison to what they used to be, the billions that will arrive will be of epic proportions.
 Cicadas are known to be among the loudest of insects.
 Choruses of males singing can reach from 100-120 decibels.
 This is enough to affect many people with sensitive hearing.
 This as loud as a rock concert, but will last for many, many days.
 Interestingly enough, the sound of leaf blowers, power tools, and lawn mowers may attract them.
 Such chores are best left to early morning or late after noon to avoid any such confusion.

 The egg laying inside these slender twigs causes many to die off.
 They often wilt and hang down, while others may break off.
 The wilted and hanging branches are referred to as flagging.
 Cicadas are picky as to which tree (they don't disturb plants or ferns) they choose to insert their eggs in.
 They are usually 6 feet or more tall, mostly at the edge of mature woods, where's there some sun, and usually have pencil-sized stems to oviposit in.
 They tend to avoid lawn areas with small shrubs unless they're near mature woods.
 For those people who were around the last time cicadas emerged, they normally use the same places to try and lay eggs again.
 They don't like to use any evergreens, sumacs, pawpaws, many viburnums, euonymus, or Osage orange.
-Studies have shown that healthy trees don't show long term ill affects.
+Studies have shown that healthy trees don't show long term ill affects, even in orchards which have do not show any decrease in fruit yield.
 Think of it as natural pruning that has been going on for millennia.
 If you do want to be cautious, leave your tree planting until the fall.
 Or protect your trees with 1.0cm netting (but beware that this may trap birds and snakes), but make sure they don't get branches poking through, place only after egg laying has started (which is at the end of May early June around here), and remove then when the egg laying is done.
-Leaving it too long will affect the tree itself.
+Leaving it on too long will affect the tree itself through distortion of growth patterns and can lead to increase in diseases.
 It can also affect pollination efforts by other insects.
-One thing that did not help was the use of pesticides.
+One thing that did Not help was the use of pesticides.
 Studies have shown that this did not make a difference in egg laying.
 The young nymphs hatch out after 6-10 weeks and burrow underground to feed on tree roots for 17 years.

 Now many animals feast on the cicadas, including things you don't normally think of eating them such as squirrels, chipmunks, turkeys, and even copperheads.
 Many animals, especially birds, will benefit and rear more young due to the extra food supply.
 Dogs and cats will also feed on them, and this where you may want to be cautious.
 Cicadas are edible (more on that in a second), but eating too many of the hard shells may cause digestive issues in pets.
 They do make good bait as some people have learned.
 I caught a huge carp on one that had decided to surface feed.

 So I did mention they were edible, which includes by people?
 The native American tribes would consume them when they were available.
 They've been called the "shrimp of the land" and that is true.
 They are both arthropods and can make good meals.
-Just be aware if your allergic to shellfish, and that at least one study has shown that they accumulate mercury.
 People every year start to practice entomophagy (eating of insects) when they appear.
 Don't be surprised to see some of the local restaurants including them on their menus.
 It's not just countless wildlife species who relish them.

 Cicadas are gluten free, low in fat, low carb, rich in protein (the same pound for pound as beef).
 They've been grilled, skewered, steamed, barbecued, blanched, boiled, blanched, and used in cocktails.
 My old boss would fill the empty skins with Cheez Whiz and serve them as appetizers.
 But there are a few things you want to know if trying them (I know I will again!).
 First of all, they are best when their teneral, meaning freshly molted adults.
 Get them while their white and soft, before the chitin on their shells have hardened, you don't need all that crunch.
 Collect them from places that have not been exposed to pesticides and herbicides.
 As they come up from the ground at night and in the early morning to climb anything they can molt on, that's the best time to get them.
 Pull off the legs and wings as well.
 With a bit of Old Bay, they really do taste like seafood.
 You can see me eat one here: (15) Capital Naturalist: Eating Cicadas - YouTube